carbon-design-system/carbon/docs/publishing.md

 ## Pre-release

-5. Run `./tasks/publish.sh --exact --preid alpha --cd-version prerelease --force-publish=* --npm-tag alpha`
+6. Run `./tasks/publish.sh --exact --preid alpha --cd-version prerelease --force-publish=* --npm-tag alpha`
-6. Confirm package changes
+7. Confirm package changes

+## Release

+6. Set `GH_TOKEN` in your terminal ENV, the specific value will be for the `carbon-bot` functional ID and can be received from another team member.
+7. Export value above by writing `export GH_TOKEN=XYZ`
+8. Run `./tasks/publish.sh ---exact --conventional-commits --github-release --no-push`

 ## FAQ